 Second Round.
-Beginning on or about March 20, 2013, a Sponsor-determined quantity of the highest-scoring National Finalist entries will be evaluated by a judging panel from Discovery Education's partners, which may include but is not limited to the NSTA, the College Board, the North American Association for Environmental Education, Discovery Network's Advisory Committees, the U.N. and National Governor's Association, and Education Testing Service, (the “Second Round Judges”).
+Beginning on or about March 20, 2014, a Sponsor-determined quantity of the highest-scoring National Finalist entries will be evaluated by a judging panel from Discovery Education and its partners (the “Second Round Judges”).
 Using the Judging Criteria, the Second Round judges will score each selected entry and determine the First, Second and Third Place potential winners.
 No specific notification, recognition, or award will be automatically associated with an entry’s inclusion in Second Round judging.
 Note that each First Place through Third Place winning entry must also be the single highest ranked entry from either: [a] its U.S. state; [b] the District of Columbia; or [c] all DoDEA schools.
 If a group of students from different jurisdictions form a Team, the home state (or DC, or DoDEA) of that Team’s Team Advisor/Mentor (as determined by Sponsor in its sole discretion) shall dictate which jurisdiction the Team is from.

 9. STUDENT PRIZES:

-First Place Prize: Each student member of the First Prize-winning Team will receive a $10,000 Series EE United States Savings Bond ($10,000 value of bond redeemed at maturity; $5,000 present value); a Discovery trip to a national park, such as Yellowstone, Yosemite or the Grand Canyon, or a major US city such as San Francisco, New York or Boston, anticipated to be 3 days and 2 nights and to take place during the last two weeks in July although timing is subject to change, location to be determined; a prize package of Discovery "Green" merchandise; and a tablet.
+First Place Prize: Each student member of the First Prize-winning Team will receive a $10,000 Series EE United States Savings Bond ($10,000 value of bond redeemed at maturity; $5,000 present value); a Discovery trip to a national park, such as Yellowstone, Yosemite or the Grand Canyon, or an international destination such as Costa Rica, anticipated to be 4 days and 3 nights and to take place during the last two weeks in July although timing is subject to change, location to be determined; a prize package of Discovery "Green" merchandise valued at $50; and a tablet.
 Total Approximate Retail Value ("ARV") $7,680 per person.
 The Discovery "Green" merchandise and tablets will be awarded to the Team Advisor/Mentor of the applicable Team, who will be responsible for ensuring each Team member receives these prizes.

-Second Place Prize: Each student member of the Second Prize-winning Team will receive $7,500 in Series EE United States Savings Bonds ($7,500 value of bonds redeemed at maturity; $3,750 present value); a Discovery trip to a national park, such as Yellowstone, Yosemite or the Grand Canyon, or a major US city such as San Francisco, New York or Boston, anticipated to be 3 days and 2 nights and to take place during the last two weeks in July although timing is subject to change, location to be determined; a prize package of Discovery "Green" merchandise and a tablet.
-ARV $6,430 per person.
+Second Place Prize: Each student member of the Second Prize-winning Team will receive $7,500 in Series EE United States Savings Bonds ($7,500 value of bonds redeemed at maturity; $3,750 present value); a Discovery trip to a national park, such as Yellowstone, Yosemite or the Grand Canyon, or an international destination such as Costa Rica, anticipated to be 4 days and 3 nights and to take place during the last two weeks in July although timing is subject to change, location to be determined; a prize package of Discovery "Green" merchandise valued at $50 and a tablet.
+Total ARV $6,430 per person.
 The Discovery "Green" merchandise and tablets will be shipped to the Team Advisor/Mentor of the applicable Team, who will be responsible for ensuring each Team member receives these prizes.

-Third Place Prize: Each student member of the Third Prize-winning Team will receive a $5,000 Series EE United States Savings Bond ($5,000 value of bond redeemed at maturity; $2,500 present value); a prize package of Discovery "Green" merchandise; and a tablet; total ARV $2,680 per person.
+Third Place Prize: Each student member of the Third Prize-winning Team will receive a $5,000 Series EE United States Savings Bond ($5,000 value of bond redeemed at maturity; $2,500 present value); a prize package of Discovery "Green" merchandise valued at $50; and a tablet; total ARV $2,680 per person.
 The Discovery "Green" merchandise and tablets will be awarded to the Team Advisor/Mentor of the applicable Team, who will be responsible for ensuring each Team member receives these prizes.